sasgithub/Data_Analytics_cs/case-study/viz/Avg_Daily_Rides_by_Bike_and_User_Type_post_elec.md

 - **Docked Bikes**:
   - Very low usage overall.
-  - Only Customers use docked bikes in this dataset — Subscribers have no visible rides.
+  - Only Customers use docked bikes in this dataset.
+Subscribers appear not to use docked bikes.

 - **Electric Bikes**:
   - Popular among both user types.